wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/troubleshooting.rst

       The Wazuh indexer uses the ``/var/log`` folder to store logs by default.

     .. warning::
-      By default, Wazuh dashboard doesn't store logs on a file.
+      By default, the Wazuh dashboard doesn't store logs on a file.
 You can change this by configuring ``logging.dest`` setting in the ``opensearch_dashboard.yml`` configuration file.